etlbox/etlbox.website/doks_v0.5/content/en/api/etlbox.helper/bulksqlgenerator-1.md

   <div class="markdown level1 summary"><p>If set to true, the values for the parameters are tried to convert into the corresponding .NET
 data type that is suitable for the corresponding database column.
 If a database column is of type INTEGER, but the input data is a string like &quot;7&quot;, then the parameter value is converted into an System.Int32.
-The most ADO.NET connectors do this automatically, but this can be useful for Postgres.
+The most ADO.NET connectors do this automatically, but this can be useful for Postgres.</p>
-Only works if <a class="xref" href="/api/etlbox.helper/bulksqlgenerator-1#ETLBox_Helper_BulkSqlGenerator_1_AddDbTypesFromDefinition">AddDbTypesFromDefinition</a> is set to true.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
   <h5 class="declaration">Declaration</h5>